Climate Prosperity

 general public about this new paradigm of sustainable industrial development,

-and "Be the Change" as Mahatma Ghandi
+and "Be the Change" as Mahatma Gandhi famously said:

-futuristic stories and scenarios, especially with visual elements, which
+Create futuristic stories and scenarios, especially with visual elements, which

 portray people throughout the developed and developing world, living in